neptunian/react-photo-gallery/README.md

 <Gallery photos={this.state.photos} columns={this.props.columns} onClick={this.selectPhoto} ImageComponent={SelectedImage}/>
 ```

-The custom component will be receive the following properties as seen from SelectedImage.js in the examples directory where `photo` is the original photo object passed in:
+The custom Image component will receive the following properties as seen from SelectedImage.js in the examples directory where `photo` is the original photo object passed in:

 ```
 const SelectedImage = ({ index, onClick, photo, margin}) => {